 Duration: Five 3-night stays; Three 2-night stays; Eleven 1-night stands;

-We flew on from Oddballs east out of the green delta across the dry Kalahari to Savuti:
+We flew east out of Oddballs from the nearby Delta Camp airstrip, leaving the green delta behind; then across the dry Kalahari to Savuti:

 Just three of us in the vehicle.
-The last time I had been to Savuti was in 1985 when I’d arrived in a crowded old Land Rover full of Kiwis, Aussies, a Pom and a Yank on a budget overlander.
+The last time I had been to Savuti was in 1985 when I’d arrived in a crowded old Land Rover full of two Aussies, a Kiwi, a Zim, a Pom and a Yank on a budget overlander.
 We pitched our tiny tents in the public camping area and the eles bust the water tank.

 Sixteen years later, luxury!
 Emma took us on to camp and fed us overlooking the famed Savuti channel.
-After Oddball’s roughing it: YUM!!
+After Oddball’s semi-roughing it: YUM!!
+Fresh food, cold beer!

 Jenny and Lionel Song hosted us.
-She was a honey, he was lion-obsessed.
+She was a honey and a gifted artist; he was lion-obsessed.
 And we had Texans with us, so we did a lot of lion-chasing.
-‘Myomi’s pride’ was the focus.
-Gotta see lions, lions gotta have names.
+‘Myomi’s pride’ (or Maomi) was the focus.
+Gotta see lions; Lions gotta have names.

-So first thing in the morning we’d hare off to where the lions had last been seen and at last light (its a national park, so you can’t be out after dark) we’d hare back to camp.
-Once on the way we saw two ratels (honey badgers) skoffeling around and at least we did slow down to watch them awhile.
+So first thing in the morning we’d hare off to where the lions had last been seen and at last light we’d hare back to camp – Lloyd’s Camp game drives are in Chobe, a national park, so you can’t be out after dark.
+Once on the way we saw two ratels or honey badgers, ambling along busily, stopping occasionally to skoffel around.
+At least we did slow down to watch them awhile.
+A very special sighting for me – my first ratels in the wild.

-In Lionel’s defence he was doing his job, the Americans were repeat guests who worked for Southwest Airlines based in Dallas – world’s biggest carrier at the time.
+In Lionel’s defence he was doing his job, the Americans – two guys and a lady – were frequent repeat guests who worked for Southwest Airlines based in Dallas – world’s biggest carrier at the time.
 They were delighted when he gunned the Cruiser after a lioness as she started sprinting at a giraffe.
 She and five others brought down the giraffe and that was it, we spent the rest of the day watching lion lunch.

 Next morning we drove straight back at first light and all that was left was a blood stain on the grass, a chewed head nearby and scattered bones!
 Two males had arrived and they were lying there the size of dirigibles.
 Eight round lions and three bloated cubs.
 They looked like the animals from Rollin’ Safari: